Frequently Asked Questions

 The Baltimore City Department of Public Works (DPW) is responsible for maintaining pipes in the public right-of-way.
 Property owners are responsible for the maintenance of the sewer pipes on their property.

 If a large mature tree does impact the sidewalk, contact 311 and request that the Footways Division come out and repair the sidewalk.
 The city will not remove a tree because it conflicts with a sidewalk.
-If a root lifts a sidewalk, the resident is NOT financially responsible for the repair!
+If a tree root lifts a sidewalk, the resident is NOT financially responsible for the repair!

 The best way to contact us is at info@baltimoretreetrust.org.
 Please provide your name, address, and contact information and a member of our team will get back to you as soon as possible.